equinix-labs/api-training/README.md

 Done!

 ### Mac
-On a Mac connection to a linux server is extreamly easy.
-All you will have to do is record the ***IP_Address*** from the Terraform output once the plan is done running.
+On a Mac connection to a linux server is simpler.
+Record the ***IP_Address*** from the Terraform output once the plan is done running.
 And use that IP address in the following command:
 ```bash
 ssh -i my_tf_ssh_key root@<terraform_ip_address>
 ```